-At present, the target asset mix for the Plan is 50% equity, 35% bonds, 5% real estate and 10% infrastructure.
-The 50% target for equities is comprised of global mandates.
+At present, the target asset mix for the Plan is 50% equity, 25% bonds, 10% real estate and 15% infrastructure.
 The actual mix at any one time, however, may differ from this target due to fluctuations in the market.
-With the exception of cash and global equities, the Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P. In the Plan's SIP&P there is no separate allocation to cash.
-On December 30, 2020 the Plan's infrastructure investment manager distributed proceeds to the Plan for its share of an asset disposition.
-Global equities, as a percentage of total plan assets, has a minimum allocation of 13% and a maximum of 17%.
-At December 31, 2020, the global equity allocation was 17.3%.
-In January 2021 a withdrawal was made from global equity to return the balance to the target range.
+The Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P.

 The Plan's primary investment objective is to achieve a return higher than the asset mix benchmark return.
 A secondary objective is to achieve a long-term rate of return of the average increase in the CPI for Canada plus 4% per annum.
-These two objectives should be viewed as an average annual compound rate to be sought over one or more complete capital market cycles or over a four to 10-year period.
+These two objectives should be viewed as an average annual compound rate to be sought over one or more complete capital market cycles or over a four to 10year period.